GraceOyiza/Building-with-background-and-gradient/README.md

 ## Getting Started

-To get your own copy of our project clone the repository to your local machine.
+To get your own copy of our project clone the repository to your local machine, by follow this instructions:

+1. Navigate to the main page of our repository
+2. Under the repository name, click Clone or download.
+3. In the Clone with HTTPs section, click  to copy the clone URL for the repository
+4. Open Git Bash, terminal
+5. Change the current working directory to the location where you want the cloned directory to be made.
+6. Type git clone, and then paste the URL you copied in Step 2.
+7. Press Enter.
+Your local clone will be created.

 ## Authors